Have 70 years of nuclear policy been based on a lie?

 If Japan’s leaders were going to surrender because of Hiroshima and Nagasaki, you would expect to find that they cared about the bombing of cities in general, that the city attacks put pressure on them to surrender.
 But this doesn’t appear to be so.
 Two days after the bombing of Tokyo, retired Foreign Minister Shidehara Kijuro expressed a sentiment that was apparently widely held among Japanese high-ranking officials at the time.
 Shidehara opined that “the people would gradually get used to being bombed daily.
 In time their unity and resolve would grow stronger.”
 In a letter to a friend he said it was important for citizens to endure the suffering because “even if hundreds of thousands of noncombatants are killed, injured, or starved, even if millions of buildings are destroyed or burned,” additional time was needed for diplomacy.
 It is worth remembering that Shidehara was a moderate.

-General Anami on August 13 remarked that the atomic bombings were no more menacing than the fire-bombing that Japan had endured for months.
+Gen. Anami on Aug.
+13 remarked that the atomic bombings were no more menacing than the fire-bombing that Japan had endured for months.
 If Hiroshima and Nagasaki were no worse than the fire bombings, and if Japan’s leaders did not consider them important enough to discuss in depth, how can Hiroshima and Nagasaki have coerced them to surrender?

 If the Japanese were not concerned with city bombing in general or the atomic bombing of Hiroshima in particular, what were they concerned with?
 The answer